The next VSecM Contributor Sync will be on…

 is the volume where secrets are stored in an encrypted format.
 You are strongly encouraged to use a persistent volume for production setups to retrieve the secrets if the Pod crashes and restarts./key

-is where the secretvsecm-safe-age-key
+is where the secretvsecm-root-key

 role to VSecM Safe and using that role to update the secret.
 Any pod that does not have the role will be unable to read or write to this secret.